 It is important to recognize the early warning signs and diagnose myeloma as early as possible.
 Myeloma can be slow-moving or more aggressive.

 A skilled myeloma specialist is able to determine the best approach for an individual based on his or her unique situation.
-The International Myeloma Working Group (IMWG) provides the most effective and up-to-date information regarding diagnosis of the MM patient, whether MGUS, SMM, or active myeloma.
+The International Myeloma Working Group (IMWG) provides the most effective and up-to-date information regarding diagnosis of the multiple myeloma patient, whether monoclonal gammopathy of undetermined significance (MGUS), smoldering multiple myeloma (SMM), or active myeloma.
 The information is summarized here: